 The repair cost is at least 50% of the price of a new AC.

 The repair cost multiplied by the system's age in years exceeds $5,000.

 A new air conditioner costs $2,500 to $7,500, including installation.

 How to check for a freon leak in a home AC

 An AC technician tests for leaks using an electronic leak detector, dye, ultrasonic detector, or nitrogen bubble test.
-Homeowners can use these simple methods to check for a freon leak before calling a technician for repairs:
+You can use these other simple methods to check for a freon leak before calling a technician for repairs:

-- Mix soap with warm water and stir for several minutes.
-Apply the soap solution to areas where leaks are suspected.
+Mix soap with warm water and stir for several minutes.
+Apply the soap solution to areas where you suspect leaks.
 As refrigerant escapes, air bubbles form at the leak points.